 - i) a detailed statement of the reasons why non-compliance with these Rules is sought: and - ii) a Statement of Consent from the owner or controlling body of the installation.

 No action should be taken until a written reply to such a request has been received.

-Any request in this regard shall be addressed to the Nominated Officer of the relevant Distributor responsible for supply to the particular installation as follows:
+Any request in this regard shall be directed to the Nominated Officer of the relevant Distributor responsible for supply.